Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 Drawbacks of Segregated Funds

-Segregated funds offer guarantees and benefits that you won’t find in mutual funds, but they are not without potential pitfalls.
-Knowing about the cons will help you make an informed decision regarding whether a segregated fund is right for you.
+It offers guarantees and benefits that you won't find in mutual funds, but they are not without potential pitfalls.
+Knowing about the cons will help you decide whether a segregated fund is right for you.

 1. Higher fees

-According to some estimates, the management fees of segregated funds can be twice that of other similar type mutual fund investments.
+According to some estimates, the management fees of these funds can be twice that of other similar types of mutual fund investments.
 The management fees typically cover services such as investment advice, making investment decisions, and managing your portfolio.
-Apart from the management fees, you will pay operation costs (covers all the accounting and administrative work related to your contract) and insurance cost (covers the cost of the principal protection).
+Apart from the management fees, you will pay operation costs (cover all the accounting and administrative work related to your contract) and insurance costs (cover the cost of the principal protection).

 2. Access to your money is limited